 What are Credit Analysis Ratios?

 As the name suggests, profitability ratios measure the ability of the company to generate profit relative to revenue, balance sheet assets, and shareholders’ equity.
-This is important to investors as they can use it to determine whether stock prices will appreciate.
-It also helps lenders determine the growth of corporations and their ability to pay back loans.
+This is important to investors, as they can use it to help project whether stock prices are likely to appreciate.
+They also help lenders determine the growth rate of corporations and their ability to pay back loans.

 Profitability ratios are split into margin ratios and return ratios.

 Margin ratios include:

 Return Ratios include

 Higher margin and return ratios are an indication that a company has a greater ability to pay back debts.